 After 1945 International was at the forefront of the rush to implement self-service.
 Experiments in the years 1947-51 enabled managers to weigh the cost of conversion against that of maintaining fully serviced branches.
 The devotion to freehold property was long forgotten, and in 1959 International began to negotiate sale and leaseback contracts with the Legal & General Assurance Society.
 This helped to finance not just conversion to self-service (50 by 1955 and 263 by 1960), but the building of supermarkets (that is, units with over 2000 sq. ft. sales space) on new sites.
 In 1962, the first tranche of unwanted small shops was put on the market.

 Having modernised its portfolio, International, with 900 outlets, was taken over by British American Tobacco in 1972 for £68 million.
-At this time the supermarkets had fascias with red lettering (‘International’) on a white ground.
+At this time the supermarkets had fascias with red lettering (‘International’) on a white ground and displayed a red basket logo.
 After a series of acquisitions and disposals, International, now with just 380 outlets, was bought by the Dee Corporation in 1984 for £180 million.
 The International name vanished when the shops were rebranded Gateway in 1988.
 These later became Somerfield, a name which would itself disappear in 2009-11.